 Lots of positive signals, and we’ll explore the 15 Key Factors below.

 America: Rental Nation

 If you haven’t heard the news, America is a now a rental nation.
-More people rent than own for the first time ever and that’s a dramatic shift in American’s mindset about their ideal life.
+From New York to Los Angeles, more people rent than own for the first time ever and that’s a dramatic shift in American’s mindset about their ideal life.
 Renting is losing its stigma and renters are seeing the personal and financial freedoms apartment or condo renting offers.